samche42/ShiftScan/README.md

 ## Usage Instructions
 ShiftScan is designed for high-performance analysis of DSF data.
 It offers multiple ways to interact with the software (command line, Google Colab, or an app) depending on your familiarity with command-line tools and your performance expectations.

+Input data (raw and metadata) need to follow specific data formats.
+Please see below for how to appropriately format input.

 ___

 ### A. Command-line option

-If you're comfortable using command line, this is the choice for you.
+If you're comfortable using the command-line, this is the choice for you.
+Parameter options are listed further below.

-#### Installing ShiftScan

 **Mac user:** Please watch this [fully detailed video](https://youtu.be/h63QPug3il8) on installation and usage, or follow [these instructions](https://github.com/samche42/ShiftScan/blob/main/Other_docs/Mac_Installing_Python_and_conda.md) to install ShiftScan.